Last Updated on 17 November, 2020 by Samuelsson

 Trend following strategies still work to some extent, but not as well as they have in the past.
 If you’ve read the market wizard books, then you’ve probably heard about traders like Ed Seykota, who used simple trend following trading strategies to make huge amounts of money.

-While that isn’t possible anymore in the same way as before, there are many great trend following trading strategies left to be found.
+While that isn’t possible anymore in the same way as before, there are many great trends following trading strategies left to be found.

 In general, it’s harder to apply trend following to stocks than to commodities like Energies, which tend to trend quite a lot.